Data Parsing in Web Scraping Explained

 In other words, the parser will clean the data and arrange it in a structured format that only contains what we need and can now be exported in JSON, CSV, or any other format we define.

 The best part is that a lot of the heavy lifting is already done for us.
 There are several parsers and tools at our disposal.
-In most cases, they’ll bring many valuable features like navigating the parsed document using CSS or XPath selectors according to their position in the tree.
+In most cases, they’ll bring valuable features like navigating the parsed document using CSS or XPath selectors according to their position in the tree.

 Best Parsing Libraries for Web Scraping